 Despite what Trump has said, there hasn't been any substantiated information to back up his claims.
 The New York Times reported that it contacted voting officials across the country.
 Each of the officials stated that there isn't any evidence of voter fraud.

 An article by The New York Times stated that Dominion systems were used in two of five counties in Michigan and Georgia that had issues with voting.
 However, Dominion wasn't the cause of any of the issues.
 The issues were caused by "human errors" according to the article.
 It said, "In all of the cases, software did not affect the vote counts."

 Which states used Dominion Voting Systems?

-According to its website, Dominion Voting Machines serves more than 40 percent of the U.S. population.
+According to its website, Dominion Voting Systems serves more than 40 percent of the U.S. population.
 Its products are used in 28 states including New York, California, Nevada, Georgia, and Puerto Rico.